CrowdStrike/logscale-community-content/Log-Sources/README.md

   - Type: **Application**
 4. Select your content you would like included in your package
 5. Click Export Package and choose the "src" subdirectory under the new directory you created in step 2

+## Submit Package via the GitHub Web Site

+## Submit Package via Git commandline

-6. Extract the package zip file
+1. Extract the package zip file

    `unzip -o community--vendor-application--1.0.0.zip`

-7. Replace the README.md with README-template.md
+2. Replace the README.md with README-template.md

    `mv README-template.md README.md`

-8. Review and Update the following files as required
+3. Review and Update the following files as required
   - manifest.yaml
   - README.md

-9. Delete the original package
+4. Delete the original package

     `rm -f community--vendor-application--1.0.0.zip`

-10. Optionally, update the ARCHIVE value in build.sh with the new package name and build the package
+5. Optionally, update the ARCHIVE value in build.sh with the new package name and build the package

     `cd ../`